Install an OASIS Repository¶

-One you are told in the ticket to proceed to the next step, first if the repository might be in a transaction abort it:
+When you are told in the ticket to proceed to the next step, first if the repository might be in a transaction abort it:

 Verify that publishing operation succeeds:

-Within an hour, the repository updates should appear at the GOC and FNAL Stratum-1 servers.
+Within an hour, the repository updates should appear at the OSG Operations and FNAL Stratum-1 servers.

 On success, make sure the whitelist update happens daily by creating